BatchSource/PytchScript/README.md

 ```
 pytch23 --console
 ```
-Or just opening the executable file.
+Or, by just opening the executable file by double-clicking it.

-However, you cannot use goto in the the Pytch console.
+You cannot use goto in the the Pytch console.

 ## Variables, Input, and Output
 ### Variables